 - Depending upon the authentication mechanism used by the school, the student selects either 'Login with Google' or 'Login with Microsoft Azure AD'.

 - If the student selects 'Login with Google, ' they will be directed to the Google 'Choose an account' page from where he can log in to his Google account.

 Students can log into their Google or Azure AD accounts using these two simple steps and stay protected from inappropriate content and cyberbullies on the internet.

 New Azure Login is coming soon.

-For schools with a heavy Windows or Mac environment, it may be worthwhile to check the Securly AD SSO feature.
+For schools with a heavy Windows or Mac environment, check the Securly AD SSO feature.
 This may offer a better end-user experience.
 (To learn more about setting up Google AD SSO and Azure AD SSO, click here and here.)